-3. Making a complaint
+3. Raising a concern or making a complaint

-Any person, including a member of the public, is able to make a complaint about the provision of facilities or services that the trust provides.
-Complaints may also be made by a third party on behalf of a complainant, contingent on appropriate consent having been obtained to do so.
-All complaints made will be handled via the procedures outlined in this policy.
+Any person, including a member of the public, is able to raise a concern or make a complaint about the provision of facilities or services that the trust provides.
+Concerns or complaints may also be raised/made by a third party on behalf of a complainant, contingent on appropriate consent having been obtained to do so.
+All concerns and complaints made will be handled via the procedures outlined in this policy.

-Any parent and/or carer of a pupil in a trust school is able to make a complaint about the provision of facilities or services that the trust provides.
-Any complaints made by other parties may be handled via different procedures to those outlined in this policy.
-This includes complaints made by a third party on behalf of a parent or carer of a pupil in a trust school.
+Any parent and/or carer of a pupil in a trust school is able to raise a concern or make a complaint about the provision of facilities or services that the trust provides.
+Any concerns or complaints raised/made by other parties may be handled via different procedures to those outlined in this policy.
+This includes concerns or complaints raised/made by a third party on behalf of a parent or carer of a pupil in a trust school.